Tony Anthony

-Darrell W. Anthony (born April 12, 1960) is a retired American professional wrestler, also known by his ring name Dirty White Boy.
+Darrell W. Anthony (born April 12, 1960) is an American retired professional wrestler, also known by his ring name Dirty White Boy.
 He wrestled in NWA territories in the Southeastern United States.
 He was most active throughout the 1980s and 1990s in the Tennessee-based United States Wrestling Association (USWA) and Smoky Mountain Wrestling (SMW), and had two short stints with the World Wrestling Federation (WWF) under the ring names of T. L. Hopper and Uncle Cletus.

 Professional wrestling career

 Early career (1980–1988)

 Trained by Steve Keirn and Ron Wright, Anthony worked as a jobber in Mid-Atlantic Championship Wrestling in 1981 and 1982.
 He won his first major title teaming with Len Denton as "The Grapplers" in the AWA.
 They defeated The Fabulous Ones (Keirn and Stan Lane) to win the AWA Southern Tag Team Championship on August 8, 1983.
 After losing the title, The Grapplers continued to team elsewhere, winning the NWA Central States Tag Team Championship twice in 1984.

 After The Grapplers disbanded, Anthony continued to wrestle on the independent circuit, splitting his time between singles competition and tag team action.
 He teamed with Jerry Stubbs in Continental Championship Wrestling to win the NWA Continental Tag Team Championship four times before the promotion closed.
 After it became the Continental Wrestling Federation, Anthony and Stubbs won the tag team title twice more.
 As a singles wrestler, Anthony won the NWA Alabama Heavyweight Championship on four occasions.
 He beat Wendell Cooley to begin both of his first two reigns, Bob Armstrong to begin his third and Tom Prichard for his fourth.
 His last reign ended when the title was retired in 1988.